I’ve always loved white kitchens.

 The first classic collection was developed in conjunction with the architect Guido Canali (watch the interview).
 He developed the now famous Canali control knob which you probably know without being aware of its name or Designer.

-Its design is now so inherent to the SMEG brand that it makes a SMEG appliance instantly recognisable…the epitome of modern classic design.
+Its design is now so inherent to the SMEG brand that it makes a SMEG appliance instantly recognizable…the epitome of modern classic design.

 You can find similar stainless-steel range cookers from SMEG and other brands at John Lewis.